mik3online/sqlalchemy-challenge/README.md

 --------------------------------------------------------------------
 - File 1: "climate_starter.ipynb" can be opened in Jupyter Notebook
 --------------------------------------------------------------------
-- FFile 2: How to run “app.py”
+- File 2: How to run “app.py”

 1. In TERMINAL, Navigate to Folder “SurfsUp” in “sqlalchemy-challenge” Folder